Ernestine Gwet Bell

-Ernestine Gwet-Bell (born 1953) is a gynaecologist from Cameroon, who supervised the first successful in vitro fertilisation (IVF) treatment in Cameroon.
+Ernestine Gwet-Bell (born 1953) is a Cameroonian gynaecologist who supervised the first successful in vitro fertilisation treatment in her country.

 Early life

-Gwet-Bell was born in 1953 in Sackbayémé, in the department of Sanaga Maritime, Cameroon.
+Gwet-Bell was born in 1953 in Sackbayémé.
 Her father was initially a Catholic priest, but converted to become a Protestant pastor; her mother was a nurse and midwife.
 One of six brothers and sisters, she studied medicine at the University of Paris 5.
 Her first job was at the Council of Baptist and Evangelical Churches Hospital in Bonabéri, which was affiliated to the church she attended; she also worked at the Laquintinie Hospital.